OmarNehad/Announcement-Flutter-App/README.md

 # Announcements App

-A Demo firebase flutter app for managing announcements across an organization.
+A Demo firebase flutter app for managing announcements across across an organization.
 The app has the following screens:
 * login
 * Create User